TauilHafsa/CGIAR-Eyes-on-the-Ground-Challenge-Zindi-Competition-/README.md

 `N.B: I only use one fold because the model take too much to train.`

-Run `Inference.ipynb` to make predictions on a test dataset.
+Run `Inference.ipynb` to make predictions on the test dataset.